-If either you or your partner are currently married to, or have entered into a civil partnership with, another person and that marriage or civil partnership has not been dissolved, even though you are living in an "unmarried" partnership, a nomination cannot be made.
-This will be the case until such time as the marriage or civil partnership is dissolved and until that time, your legal husband, wife or civil partner will be entitled to survivor's benefits upon your death and not your cohabiting partner.
+If either you or your partner were married to, or had entered into a civil partnership with, another person and that marriage or civil partnership has not been dissolved, even though you were living in an "unmarried" partnership, a cohabiting partner's survivor's pension cannot be paid.
+If the marriage or civil partnership is has not been dissolved, your legal husband, wife or civil partner will be entitled to survivor's benefits upon your death and not your cohabiting partner.

 What do you mean by financially dependent of interdependent?

-If you die before you reach retirement age your partner will become entitled to a long-term nominated cohabiting partner's pension.
+If you die before you reach retirement age your partner will become entitled to a long-term cohabiting partner's pension.
 The amount of the pension will be based on your scheme membership to the date of death plus an enhancement as if you had worked to your normal pension age.

-Your nominated cohabiting partner's long-term pension is fully inflation proofed and payable for life.
+Your cohabiting partner's long-term pension is fully inflation proofed and payable for life.

-It will still be necessary for your partner to provide evidence that you had been cohabiting for 2 years prior to your death and that you met all the conditions detailed in the section "Who can I nominate?".
+It will still be necessary for your partner to provide evidence that you had been cohabiting for 2 years prior to your death and that you met all the conditions detailed above.

-We may ask for confirmation that you have lived in a shared household with shared household spending.
+We may ask for confirmation that you had lived in a shared household with shared household spending.
 Your partner may be required to demonstrate that you had a bank account or mortgage in joint names.
-It may be that you and your partner have made wills, or have taken out life assurance, naming each other as beneficiary.
+It may be that you and your partner had made wills, or had taken out life assurance, naming each other as beneficiary.
 This is the sort of evidence that we may seek.
 Your partner would have a right of appeal it we decided not to pay a pension and your partner believes that an entitlement exists.